jayway/lab_hystrix/README.md

 1. Install the following:
     * Java 8
     * MongoDB (for example `brew install mongodb`).
-2. Start MongoDB
+2. Start MongoDB.
-3. Clone this repository and build the todo application by running `./gradlew build`
+3. Clone this repository and build the todo application by running `./gradlew build`.
-4. Open the project in your favorite IDE
+4. Open the project in your favorite IDE.
 5. Download and start the Hystrix dashboard:
     ```bash
     $ git clone https://github.com/Netflix/Hystrix.git